General Contact Information

 Application for Graduation

-Once the degree audit has been conducted, students will be notified only if there is a problem via Baruch webmail account.
+Once the degree audit has been conducted, students will be notified only if there is a problem via their Baruch webmail account.
 If the student has been denied for the requested graduation, he/she must file a new graduation application.

 Degrees are conferred three times a year:

-- September (Finishing in Summer semester of the same year)
+- September (finishing in Summer semester of the same year)

-Graduation Application Deadlines:
+Graduation Application Opening Dates and Deadlines:

-- Students who graduated as of September 1, 2013 graduation but missed the March 9th, 2013 deadline will appear in the 2013 commencement book.”
+- Students who graduate as of September 1, 2017, or December 31, 2017, will appear in the 2018 Commencement Program.

-Maintenance of Matriculation Fee (for Graduate students only):
+Maintenance of Matriculation Fee (for graduate students only):

-$170.00 per semester
+NYS Residents $210.00 per semester

-Non-Residents $280.00 per semester
+Non-Residents $340.00 per semester